 By Amy Brennan

-This week was an especially exciting week for me at #G2Great.
+May 19, 2016 was an especially exciting week for me at #G2Great.
 Maggie Beattie Roberts and Kate Roberts were the guest hosts on the #G2Great Twitter chat.
 Yes, they have a new book, DIY Literacy and yes they are amazing.
 I was especially excited because I can remember the days that Maggie would come to my office as we prepared for a day of staff development at my former school where I was the literacy coach and she was the TCRWP Staff Developer.
 The brilliance in Maggie’s methods comes through in this amazing book and I am honored and in awe that I was fortunate to learn from Maggie for many years as I developed as a literacy coach.